How to Half Double Crochet (hdc) – Tutorial and Video

 Half double crochets are abbreviated as “hdc” in written patterns and represented by a “T” in charts.

-The chart above could be written as:
+The chart above could be written in US crochet terms as:

 Parts of a Half Double Crochet Stitch

 Like the single crochet stitch, a half double crochet has V’s at the top that create front loops (the loops closest to you) and back loops (the loops furthest from you).
 It also has a little cross bar called “the third loop.”
+The third loop is created with the addition of the yarn over at the start of each stitch.

 Like with the single crochet stitch, if a pattern doesn’t specify which loops you need to crochet into, just assume it’s both loops (front and back).